-The Cox plate is now Australia’s weight-for-age horse-racing championship and has seen famous winners such as Phar Lap, Better Loosen Up, Northerly and Makybe Diva.
+The Cox Plate is now Australia’s weight-for-age championship and has seen famous winners such as Phar Lap, Better Loosen Up, Northerly, Makybe Diva and four-time winner Winx..

-The actual track itself is known to be a more rectangular shape.
-That is said to favour the front runners while making rail position extremely important, which makes for great viewing for the punters.
+The actual track itself is a rectangular shape and notable for its sharp turns and small circumference, with the racecourse wedged into a confined residential area.
+This layout is generally said to favour front runners while making rail position extremely important, as the track gets tighter and tighter as the rail is pushed out.
+All in all, it makes for great viewing for the punters.

-Are there any nuances to Moonee Valley that you notice in your analysis?
+Are there any nuances to Moonee Valley Racecourse that you notice in your analysis?

 Moonee Valley is the home of night racing in Melbourne.
 How do conditions at night change the way the track plays?